-Posterior Leads are helpful in suspected Posterior Myocardial Infarct.
+Posterior leads are helpful in suspected posterior myocardial infarction.
 They are performed by placing V4, V5 and V6 electrodes in the same intercostal space, but continuing into the patient's back.

-Once the Electrocardiogram with Posterior Leads has been made, you must write the word Posteriors in the ECG header, and overwrite V7, V8, V9, on the leads that have been replaced by posterior leads.
-This will avoid confusion in future readings of this Electrocardiogram.
+Once the electrocardiogram with posterior leads has been made, you must write the word Posteriors in the EKG header, and overwrite leads V7, V8, V9, on the leads that have been replaced by posterior leads.
+This will avoid confusion in future readings of this electrocardiogram.

 Electrodes Placement for Right-Side Leads